In-class Examples List

 our function from Week 11 - Lecture 1, tested in the

-function at the end; the main
+main function at the end; the main function

-also includes an example using the cin
+also includes an example using the cin object

 for interactive input along with a local variable: